Stevbike writes from Canada about cycling and innovative bikes.

 - Designed in Canada

 - Made in China

-The bike has been updated in the past few years with a rear brake that matches the front design and replaces the drum brake.
+Since October 2012, The bike has been updated with a rear brake that matches the front design and replaces the drum brake.
 It makes for easier owner maintenance.
 I read this on a Canadian Tire review of the bike and saw this myself at a store in person.
 It makes for a better overall bike design.

 stevbike (author) from Newbury, Ontario, Canada on January 22, 2013:

 Try looking at what you can get in your area.
 Some parts of the review be transferred to other bike design.
 Features like gearing can be looked at on other types of folding bikes.
 Lower cost folding bikes will for the most part have lower gear ratios then full sized bikes.
 The rear drum bike design is less then ideal design.
 Look at other types of brake designs that allow easy tire removal to fixing flat tires.